 While broadband data continues to get cheaper, and expiring data is less of a concern now, yet you may be on a super cheap limited data plan where data might be limited, and this will work for you.

-Why we subscribe to expensive data plans
+Why subscribe to expensive data plans?

-Most plans downgrade to a lower speed (512 kbps in my case) after your internet data plan is used.
+Most plans downgrade to a slower speed (512 kbps in my case) after your internet data plan is used.
 To avoid slower speeds, most subscribers choose a higher (and more expensive internet data plan) to keep using the high broadband internet speeds throughout the period of the billing cycle.